arcturusInk/EventTracker/README.md

 The app will have the following page organization:

-o Timeline/Feed Of Events (Home Page): Allows viewing of all eventsí shared within the group
+o Timeline/Feed Of Events (Home Page): Allows viewing of all events‚Äô shared within the group

 o *Menu: Allows users to view what groups they are part of and create more groups